cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 [Picture: Cut of the wall of the same wall - Joachim?
 Peter?]

-### Optical properties

-### Transmittance

-Fraction of incident radiation passes through a specific object.
-It is specified for a given wavelength range type (`wavelengthRange`) .
-In particular, the total transmittance of a window correspond to its *g-value* (also called Solar Heat Gain Coefficient).
-The transmittance percentage should be included between 0% (opaque object) and 100% (transparent object).

-### Reflectance

-Fraction of incident radiation which is reflected by an object.
-It is specified for a given surface (`SurfaceSide`), for a given wavelength range type.
-The sum of the transmittance, reflectance and the absorptance of a surface/object is always 1.

-### Emissivity

-Ratio of the infrared (also called long-wave) radiation emitted by a specific surface /object to that of a black body.

-It is specified for a given surface (SurfaceSide).
-According with the Kirchoff and Lambert law, for a diffuse grey body, the aborptance and the emittance are equals for a given wavelength range.

-### WavelengthRangeType

-solar, infrared, visible or total

-[XML code example of window construction - Romain]

 # Occupancy Module

 ![Class diagram of Occupancy Module](fig/class_occupancy.png)

-The Occupancy Module is a module of the ADE Energy, which may be extended for multi-field analysis (socio-economics, demographics etc.).
-It contains the characterization of the building usage, it is related to the rest of the ADE Energy and CityGML model through the unique class `UsageZone`.
+The Occupancy Module contains the detailed characterization of the building usage, it is related to the rest of the ADE Energy and CityGML model through the class `UsageZone`.
+Due to the type of information it allows to store, the Occupancy Module may be used also for multi-field analysis (socio-economics, demographics etc.).

-## Usage zone and Building Unit

-### UsageZone
+## UsageZone

 Zone of a building with homogeneous usage type.
 It is a semantic object, with an optional geometry (`volumeGeometry`), which may be or not related to a geometric entity (Building, BuildingPart, Room etc.).